appsmithorg/appsmith-docs/website/docs/reference/datasources/using-smtp.md

 1. In the Table widget, add a custom column with **Column Type** as `Button`.
 1. Set the button's **onClick** event to the `Show Modal` action, and use the **New Modal** button under the **Modal Name** field to create a new modal widget.
-1. Drag a new [Form widget](/reference/widgets/form) into the area of the modal and delete any extra buttons or titles.
+1. Drop a new [Form widget](/reference/widgets/form) into the area of the modal and delete any extra buttons or titles.
 1. In the form's body area, create widgets to accept input for the email's configuration fields such as **To email(s)**, **From email(s)**, **Subject**, etc.
     1. Use [Rich Text Editor widget](/reference/widgets/rich-text-editor) for the **Body** field, and a [Filepicker widget](/reference/widgets/filepicker) for the **Attachment(s)** field.
     1. Be sure to name each widget so that you can reference it later in your query.